noah-finestone/Event_Management_API/README.md

 ## 1) Table route

-#### This route is responsible for managing the party tables.
+#### This route is responsible for managing the tables of the event.
 It allows adding tables and checking the availability of seats at the party.

 ## 2) Guest route